What is identity and access management (IAM)?

-If you asked an IT expert for a definition of identity and access management, also known as simply “IAM,” they would probably tell you that it is a cybersecurity discipline that, when followed, can help a given organization provide their employees with access to the IT tools that they need to perform their jobs efficiently.
+If you asked an IT expert for a definition of identity and access management, also known as IAM, they would probably tell you that it is a cybersecurity strategy that helps organizations provide employees with access only to the IT tools they actually need.
+While that’s true, it doesn’t fully explain how IAM strengthens overall cybersecurity.
+Let’s break it down a bit more.

-By definition, the goal of today’s IAM systems is to perform two core tasks: authentication and authorization.
+By definition, the goal of IAM systems is to perform two core tasks: authentication and authorization.
 Both of these play a part in making sure that the right person will get access to the right resources for the right reasons.
-The process usually goes as follows:
+Here’s how it typically works:

-An IAM system confirms the identity of a given user by authenticating their credentials against a database that contains all users’ identities and access privileges.
+• First, the IAM system confirms the identity of a user by checking their credentials against a database that holds everyone’s identity and access permissions.

-The IAM system provides that user with access to only those resources to which they were assigned.
+• The IAM system grants the user access only to the resources they’ve been assigned.

-An IAM system usually includes a series of dedicated tools which operators can use to easily create, monitor, modify, and delete access privileges for all members of the organization.
+As you might expect, an IAM system typically comes with a set of dedicated tools that operators can use to easily create, monitor, modify, and delete access privileges for all members of the organization.

 The role IAM plays in security